 Our students, who sat through our partnership exam centres will usually receive their certificates in November.
 Certificates will be sent out by recorded delivery.

-At Oxbridge Home Learning we take enrolments all year round, once enrolled you will quickly be able to start your course.
-Studying online you can make your studies fit around you.
-If you have a part time job or need to study alongside other subjects, our courses can fit in around your schedule.
+At Oxbridge we take enrolments all year round, once enrolled you will quickly be able to start your course.
+By studying online you can make your studies fit around you.
+If you have a part-time job or need to study alongside other subjects, our courses can fit around your schedule.
 Our courses are: flexible, convenient, enjoyable, affordable and fully supported by expert tutors, passionate about their subjects.
 We pride ourselves on the quality of our course tutors and know that they hold the key to success.
-Whatever your goals, dreams or aspirations Oxbridge Home Learning is here to help you facilitate them.
+Whatever your goals, dreams or aspirations Oxbridge is here to help you facilitate them.
 Make your dreams a reality.